neulab/pr-arena/README.md

 Follow the instruction below to setup the Arena setting for the OpenHands resolver.

-# OpenHands Github Backlog Resolver 🙌

-Do you have a bunch of open github issues that need to be resolved but no time to do it?
-What about asking an AI agent to do it for you instead?

-This tool allows you to do just that, point towards a github repository, and you can use open-source AI agents based on [OpenHands](https://github.com/all-hands-ai/openhands) to attempt to resolve issues for you.

-It's quite simple to get setup, just follow the instructions below.

 ## Using the GitHub Actions Workflow

 This repository includes a GitHub Actions workflow that can automatically attempt to generate a pair of pull requests for individual issues labeled with 'fix-me'.
 Follow the steps to use this workflow in your own repository: